AgenaRisk/api-r/README.md

 ### 4.3.11 `remove_observation(scenario = NULL, node, network)`

+A method to remove a specific observation from the model.
+It requires the id of the node which has the observation to be removed and the id of the network the node belongs to.

 ### 4.3.12 `clear_scenario_observations(scenario)`

 A method to clear all observations in a specific scenario in the model.